klessydra/pulpino-klessydra/README.md

 # Introduction

+This project is a merger of Pulpino with the Klessydra cores, and Software Suite as well as Klessydra Libraries

+# Klesydra Introduction

+Klessydra is a family of processing cores designed at the Digital System's Laboratory at the University of Sapienza in Rome.
+Klessydra features a whole class of different processing cores ranging from in-order execution to out-of-order execution cores, single threaded to multi-threaded, from non-fault tolerant to fault tolerant temporaly redundant or spatially redundant, and lastly from hardware static to hardware dynamic processor architectures.

+Klessydra features as well an integrated highly configurable pipelined Vector Coprocessing Unit (VCU) that can execute vector operations in SIMD / MIMD fashion exploiting both Data Level Parallelism (DLP) and Thread Level Parallelism (TLP).
+The VCU features a configurable set of Scratchpad Memories that are coupled with the Vector Engine, with a wide enough data bus to support the large bandwidth of the SIMD functional units.
+The VCU additionally features sub-word type parallelism in which small functional units capable of working on low percision data coallate together to form a larger functional unit.

+Klessydra is not only limited to hardware implementations, it features as well a wide class of software test suite and libraries to verify, benchmark, and evaluate the Klessydra processing cores.
+The integrated test environments range from Single threaded applications, to multi-threaded decoupled, lightly coupled, or tightly coupled multi-threaded applications.
+As well as accelerated applications that target the different configurations of the VCU.
+The tests suite includes a set of libraries that integrate important functions that can be used to design your own application to exploit the features of the Klessydra Cores.

+Klessydra started from a single cycle in-order execution core in the early days, and continues to grow till this day.

+# PULPino Introduction

 PULPino is an open-source single-core microcontroller system, based on 32-bit RISC-V cores developed at ETH Zurich.
 PULPino is configurable to use either the RISCY or the zero-riscy core.